Introduction

 - Encourages children's natural curiosity.

-- Promotes the development of cognitive, social and emotional skills.
+- Promotes the development of cognitive, social, and emotional skills.

-Interactive activities available on Play and Grow Together
+Interactive Activities Available on Play and Grow Together

 1. Educational Treasure Hunts

-2. Construction Sets
+2. Construction Games

 3. Interactive Stories and Tales